shyungtae/myrepo/README.md

 ## Data Limitation

-The data set does not provide concise definition of its variables.
+The dataset does not provide concise definition of its variables.
 We are unaware of the unit of distance for distance to MRT station and the unit of house price.
 We are not aware of what methods are used for data collection.
 We can provide more accurate interpretation of the result we found with concise definition of the variables.

 ## Methods and Results
 The first step was to conduct a pairs plot.
-Pairs plot verified linear relationship and correlation between any two given variables.
+Pairs plot verified the linear relationships and correlations between any two given variables.

 ### Pairs Plot
 ![](/images/pairsplot.png)